-This course provides the registered nurse with the essential palliative care skills necessary to assess and manage pain in adults with serious illnesses.
+This workshop provides the registered nurse with the essential palliative care skills necessary to assess and manage pain in adults with serious illnesses.

 With the goal of improving physical well-being, functionality, and quality of life; validated symptom and functional assessment tools, treatment options and guidelines appropriate to the care of adults are identified.

 Can be taken individually or as part of the Healthcare: Palliative Care certificate program.

 Workshops taken individually will not count towards the certificate, but will earn six CEU’s and a digital badge.
 If you wish to earn the certificate, you must apply to the certificate program and complete any six of the seven workshops.